Mohammed-Hassan3/project_proposal/README.md

 ##### Task1

--Create Employee class :
+- Create Employee class :
--the class holds data: Name, Age, and salary
+- the class holds data: Name, Age, and salary
--the function that prints the data
+- the function that prints the data

 ##### Task2

--Create EmployeesManger Class :
+- Create EmployeesManger Class :
--the Manager class will have a list of employees and make the functionality of this list, the functions in the menu options.
+- the Manager class will have a list of employees and make the functionality of this list, the functions in the menu options.

 ##### Task3

--Create FrontendManager Class :
+- Create FrontendManager Class :
--print the menu, get a choice, and call employeesManager to functionality for us.
+- print the menu, get a choice, and call employeesManager to functionality for us.